Arizona dam above border village in danger from floodwaters

 "Menagers Dam residents need to move as far to the north end of the community as possible," the tribe's department of public safety said.

 The dam is near the town of Ali Chuk, which is less than 1 mile from Mexico.
-The National Weather Service said a flash flood warning for the town would expire Wednesday night.
+The National Weather Service said a flash flood warning for the town was in effect until early Thursday.

 More than 30 people were evacuated from another area on tribal land where high water was close to overtopping berms.